Updated September 3, 2021

-Masks are the first line of mitigation strategies for containing and stopping the spread of this virus, and among the most effective.
-Glen students/campers are unable to be vaccinated and are required to wear a mask both inside and outside (except during lunch, snack, and nap).
+Masks are the first line of mitigation strategies for containing and stopping the spread of this virus and are among the most effective.
+Glen students are unable to be vaccinated and are required to wear a mask both inside and outside (except during lunch, snack, and nap).
 Children under the age of two are not required to wear masks.
 Additionally, our staff will continue to model these behaviors for our children, regardless of their vaccination status.

 An appropriate mask is considered to be either a: